insin/nwb/docs/guides/ReactApps.md

 Thinking in React uses [`React.createClass()`](https://facebook.github.io/react/docs/top-level-api.html#react.createclass) to define its components.

-This is arguably the least confusing way to start learning about React components as it autobinds component methods to the component instance.
+This is arguably the least confusing way to start learning about React components as it auto-binds component methods to the component instance.
 This means you never have to worry about the value of `this` when using a component method as an event handler or other callback; it just works like you think it should.

 For the sake of showing different ways to define components which are enabled by nwb's default configuration, the modules linked to above use [ES6 class components](https://facebook.github.io/react/docs/reusable-components.html#es6-classes) and [stateless function components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).